-There are several ways to keep a starter:
+There are several ways to keep a starter, relating to it’s thickness:

-- a “wet” starter which is like a thin pancake batter
+- a “wet” starter which is like a thin cake batter

-- a stiff starter that looks like a ball of dough
+- a stiff starter that looks like a ball of bread dough

-Ok, so we have a live starter that’s bubbling and expanding to about twice or three times it’s volume on each feed.
+Ok, so we have a live starter that’s bubbling and expanding to about twice or three times its volume on each feed.
 This can be a starter someone gave you already mixed and going or a starter you got in dried form that you’ve woken up.
-It may even be a home grown from scratch starter but in all cases, we’re assuming we have an active one.
+It may even be your own home grown from scratch starter but in all cases, we’re assuming we have an active one.

 So how do we feed it?
-We’re going to use a simple 30-60-60 formula for normal feeds.
-This will change when it comes time to bulk up your starter in preparation to adding it to actual bread but for normal feeds, it’s 30-60-60.
+We’re going to use a simple 30-60-60 formula for normal feeds in this situation.
+These amounts may well change when it comes time to bulk up your starter in preparation to adding it to actual bread but for normal feeds, it’s 30-60-60.
 What does that mean?

-Simply, we’ll take 30g of the old starter and discard the rest (dont’ worry, there’s stuff you can do with it) then add 60g of lukewarm (85ºF) water, whisk it up, then add 60g UAP (Unbleached All Purpose), stir to get all the flour wet, then return to the jar.
+Simply, we’ll take 30g of the old starter and discard the rest (dont’ worry, there’s stuff you can do with it) then add 60g of lukewarm water (~85ºF or 29ºC), whisk it up, then add 60g UAP (Unbleached All Purpose), stir to get all the flour wet, then return to the jar.
 And that’s as ‘tricky’ as regular feeds get.
-Well, mostly.

 The principle of the mixing remains the same whatever size starter you choose to keep.